alextrzyna/composifx/design/foundation-architecture.md

 ---

-## 3. Auto Fill Effect Implementation
+## 3. FluidFill Effect Implementation

 ### 3.1 Overview

-Auto Fill is a fluid animation effect that fills layer bounds based on transparency, creating organic growth animations.
+FluidFill is a fluid animation effect that fills layer bounds based on transparency, creating organic growth animations.
 It simulates liquid flowing through an image, avoiding transparent areas.

 **Key Features** (from After Effects plugin)
 - Uses layer transparency as a flow guide